-As the need and opportunity for facility upgrades and maintenance arise in the future, Commonwealth Farm will continue to evaluate strategies to reduce electric demand.
+As the need and opportunity for facility upgrades and maintenance arise in the future and the company becomes cash flow positive, Commonwealth Farm will continue to evaluate strategies to reduce electric demand.

 Opportunities for Engagement with Energy Efficiency Programs

 Commonwealth Farm also plans on engaging with energy efficiency programs offered by Mass Save and the Massachusetts Clean Energy Center and will coordinate with municipal officials to identify other potential energy saving programs and initiatives.
 Commonwealth Farm will also coordinate with its utility companies to explore any energy efficiency options available to Commonwealth Farm.